rdegges/rdegges-blog/articles/2012/how-i-learned-to-program.md

 ## Install Linux on Your Box

-![Linux][]
+![Linux Penguin][]

-While in my own life, I actually learned quite a bit about computers through video games on MSDOS computers--my real learning started the first day I installed a linux operating system on my home computer.
+While in my own life, I actually learned quite a bit about computers through video games on MSDOS computers--my real learning started the first day I installed a Linux operating system on my home computer.

 It doesn't matter whether or not you use Windows on your laptop, or if you have a Macbook Air--if you want to learn to program well, you need to use linux.
-Sure, there are a ton of great programmers out there using other systems, but you cannot beat linux as a learning machine.
+Sure, there are a ton of great programmers out there using other systems, but you cannot beat Linux as a learning machine.

 Despite what you may think, programmers don't just "program".
 Programming as you probably think of it is nothing more than input and output.
 You type things, and